 Cookies essentially customize your web experience!
-For example, if you visit an online shop for the first time, the site's server sends a file to your computer and automatically installs this file on your disk.
-As a result, you'll be recognized the next time you visit this website, and you won't have to re-enter your information.
+For example, if you visit an online shop for the first time, the site's server sends a file to your computer and automatically installs this file on your machine.
+As a result, you'll be recognized as a returning visitor the next time you visit the website, and you won't have to re-enter your information.

-You can now use the trainer to set cookies and then create assertions against cookie attributes.
-Please use the following steps as a guide to doing so.
+You can use the mabl Trainer to set cookies and make assertions against cookies and cookie attributes.

-- Choose the option to assert against a Cookie.
+- Select Cookie to assert against a cookie.

-- You'll now see a step in your journey containing the cookie assertion.
+- Click OK.
+You'll now see a step in your test containing the cookie assertion.